 Ridinger, Johann Elias (Ulm 1698 – Augsburg 1767).
-Alexander the Great on the Hyphasis in Punjab, India, in autumn 326 B.C.
-The zenith of an empire, a turning-point of history.
-Offering scene in the middle of the camp ashore of the Hyphasis (today Beas/Bis River, also Vjâsa; to the old Indians Arjilzi or Vip[as] River; tributary of the Indus).
-Pen and brush with brown ink heightened with white and with a black border.
+Alexander the Great at the Hyphasis in the Punjab, India, in Autumn 326 B.C.
+The Zenith of an Empire, a Turning-point of History.
+Offering scene amidst the camp on the banks of the Hyphasis (today Beas/Bis River, also Vjâsa; to the old Indians Arjilzi or Vip[as] River; tributary of the Indus).
+Pen and brush with brown ink heightened with white and black border.
 Inscribed in brown ink lower right on the upper step of the altar: Ioha: Elias Ridinger: inv: et del Ao.
 1723 Aug: vin.
-489 x 524 mm (19.3" x 20.6").
+19¼ × 20⅝ in (489 × 524 mm).

 WELTKUNST LXIV, 20, p.
 2687

 MILITARY HISTORY XXI, 2, p.
 30